sourcehut-mirrors/chawan/README.md

 ## Packages

-You can also install Chawan from packages maintained by volunteers:
+You can also install Chawan from packages maintained by volunteers.
+Known stable packages are:

 * Alpine: <https://pkgs.alpinelinux.org/packages?name=chawan>
 * AUR: <https://aur.archlinux.org/packages/chawan-git>